williamlsh/pigeon/README.md

   -h, --help                       Print help information
 ```

-You can also download pre-built binary from latest [release](https://github.com/williamlsh/pigeon/releases) or use a [Pigeon](https://github.com/users/williamlsh/packages/container/package/pigeon) Docker image instead.
+Alternatively, you can download the pre-built binary from the latest [release](https://github.com/williamlsh/pigeon/releases) or utilize the [Pigeon](https://github.com/users/williamlsh/packages/container/package/pigeon) Docker image.

-## Proxy
+## Proxy Support

-To use a network proxy, you have to build pigeon with `socks` feature enabled:
+If you require network proxy usage, build Pigeon with `socks` feature enabled:

 ```
 cargo build --release --features socks
 ```

-You can specify HTTP/HTTPS or Socks5 proxy for all network connections from Pigeon through environment variables.
-For instance:
+You can set up an HTTP/HTTPS or Socks5 proxy for all network connections through environment variables.
+For example:

 To use an HTTP proxy: